 About the project

-The Washington Street Boat Landing (WSBL) Pergola has played an important role in Seattle’s waterfront since the early 20th century.
-Built in 1920 to house the Seattle Harbor Master, the Pergola served as the symbolic gateway to the city from the Puget Sound.
-Listed on the National Register of Historic Places, the Pergola was actively used until the mid-1970s, serving as a landing for local ferries and ocean-going ships, the headquarters for the Seattle Harbor Patrol and a departure point for the U.S. Navy.
+Built in 1920 to house the Seattle Harbor Master, the Pergola served many official uses until the mid-1970s.
+It was a landing for local ferries and ocean-going ships, headquarters for the Seattle Harbor Patrol and a departure point for the US Navy.

 Related documents and links:

 - Washington Street Boat Landing Pergola project information

 - Washington Street Boat Landing Pergola Restoration project – September 2016 (PDF, 5 MB)